whg-training/whg-training-resources/docs/programming/analysing_genes_across_species/002_Counting_genes_1.md

 ## Counting genes in R or python

 So how would we do this in R or python?
 One of the messages of this tutorial is that the same operations are generally possible in different languages, with minor differences in syntax.
-Let's try:
+The tabs below show a few different ways:

 <Tabs>
 <TabItem value="R" label="R code">